Skip to main content

 Massachusetts District Attorneys

-A District Attorney (D.A.) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
-They are elected officials and have several deputies beneath them who handle the day-to-day activities of criminal prosecution.
+A district attorney (D.A.) is the prosecuting officer of a criminal case.
+This official represents the government in prosecuting criminal offenses.
+They are elected officials.
+D.A.s have several deputies underneath them who handle the day-to-day criminal prosecution activities.

 Training and Outreach

 A Massachusetts D.A.'s job doesn't just begin and end in the courtroom.
-While we've all seen crime shows or movies depicting prosecuting attorneys slaving away in a courtroom, D.A.s often spend time training police officers and conducting outreach within the communities they serve.
+D.A.s often spend time training police officers and conducting outreach within the communities they serve.
+It's not as glamorous as T.V. shows would lead you to believe.
+Before the grand jury, the district attorney or the assistant district attorney will argue in favor of bringing the criminal matter to trial.

 For instance, D.A.s may hold training sessions for their local police department on matters such as search and seizure law, criminal investigations, arrests, and more.
-D.A.s might also work with communities groups to identify and help stop human trafficking, handle domestic violence cases, or recent updates to Megan's Law requirements for sex offenders.
-Other common issues include prevention programs targeted at bullying and cyber-bullying, gang awareness, community-based justice, and even how to prevent sex assault on campus and in their community.
+D.A.s might also work with community groups to identify and help stop human trafficking, handle domestic violence cases, or recent updates to Megan's Law requirements for sex offenders.
+Other common issues include prevention programs targeted at bullying and cyberbullying, gang awareness, community-based justice, and even how to prevent sexual assault on campus and in the community.

 Massachusetts Attorney General's Office

-While the District Attorney represents the state in all criminal prosecutions, typically involving crimes committed in the county where they will be prosecuted, the Attorney General represents the state in litigation by or against the state.
-The Attorney General can bring a criminal case, but often they work on civil litigation matters.
-When the states sued the tobacco companies for harms caused to their residents, it was the Attorney Generals' offices that brought the suit.
+While the district attorney represents the state in all criminal prosecutions—typically involving crimes committed in the county where they will be prosecuted—the Attorney General represents the state in litigation by or against the state.
+The Attorney General can bring a criminal case, but often, they work on civil litigation matters.
+When states sued the tobacco companies for harms caused to their residents, it was the attorney general's offices that brought the suit.

 Massachusetts County District Attorney Offices

-Massachusetts has an elected District Attorney for each judicial district.
-These districts can represent more than one county as you can see below in the list of District Attorneys.
+Massachusetts has an elected district attorney for each judicial district.
+These districts can represent more than one county, as you can see below.
+There are district attorney's offices throughout the commonwealth of Massachusetts.

 Note: Although we strive to provide the most current contact and website information available for the D.A. offices in this state, this information is subject to change.
 If you have found contact or website information that is not current, please contact us.